Dive into Paradise: Exploring the Many Pools of Disney Aulani

 If you’re planning a Disney Aulani vacation, make sure to use Get Away Today– they offer the best prices and services.
 Make sure to let them know This Bliss Life sent you!

 The Wailana Pool is the perfect place for guests seeking a quieter swimming experience.
 The pool is located on the resort’s upper level and provides a more private atmosphere.
 Guests can enjoy the pool’s infinity edge, providing breathtaking views of the Pacific Ocean.
-Wailana is Hawaiian for calm or quiet—and Wailana Pool lives up to its name.
+Wailana is Hawaiian for calm or quiet—and we think that the Wailana Pool lives up to its name.

-Keiki Cove is another children’s water play area, designed specifically for younger guests.
+Keiki Cove is another children’s water play area, designed specifically for small children.
 The pool is more of a playground and features a shallow depth and interactive water fountains, allowing even the smallest swimmers to join in on the fun.

 Keiki Cove is great because it’s a smaller area surrounded by lounge chairs making it a place where parents can relax while watching their littles nearby.